openstack-archive/networking-ovn/vagrant/README.rst

 #.
 Clone the ``networking-ovn`` repository into your home directory and
    change to the ``vagrant`` directory::

-     $ cd ~
      $ git clone https://git.openstack.org/openstack/networking-ovn.git
      $ cd networking-ovn/vagrant

-   Note: Clone the ``networking-ovn`` repository into your home directory
-         because Vagrant shares it with the VMs.

 #.
 Install plug-ins for Vagrant::